ci010/electron-vue-next/docs/index.md

 #### `npm run dev`

 Start the vite dev server hosting the renderer webpage with hot reloading.
-Start the rollup server hosting the main process script.
+Start the esbuild server hosting the main process script.
 It will auto reload the electron app if you modify the source files.

 #### `npm run build`